-If your role requires you to prioritize and respond to requests in a timely fashion, you know how tough it is to track issues that pop up unexpectedly.
+If your role requires you to prioritize and respond to requests in a timely fashion, you know how tough it can be to track issues that pop up unexpectedly.
 From customer support tickets to billing inquiries, we’ll show you how to use channels to organize incoming tasks efficiently. ✅

 The benefits